ibnlanre/socket/README.md

 - `isPlaceholderData`: A boolean indicating whether the data is a placeholder or not.
 - `isRefetching`: A boolean indicating whether the data is being refetched or not.
 - `isRefetchError`: A boolean indicating whether an error occurred during refetching or not.
+- `isIdle`: A boolean indicating whether the WebSocket connection is inactive or not.
+- `isConnecting`: A boolean indicating whether the WebSocket connection is connecting or not.
 - `isConnected`: A boolean indicating whether the WebSocket connection is open or not.
 - `isDisconnected`: A boolean indicating whether the WebSocket connection is closed or not.
-- `isConnecting`: A boolean indicating whether the WebSocket connection is connecting or not.
-- `isIdle`: A boolean indicating whether the WebSocket connection is inactive or not.

 **Metadata**

-- `cache`: The cache object containing the data and metadata.
 - `error`: The error object containing the error message and details.
 - `fetchStatus`: The fetch status indicating the state of the data fetch.
 - `failureCount`: The number of times the data fetch has failed.
 - `failureReason`: The reason for the data fetch failure.
 - `path`: The path of the WebSocket connection.
 - `status`: The status of the WebSocket connection.
-- `ws`: The WebSocket object representing the connection.
 - `dataUpdatedAt`: The timestamp when the data was last updated.
 - `errorUpdatedAt`: The timestamp when the error occurred.